-As such, for a long time, the international system of East Asia—which was forged during the long period of China’s unification, through which diverse tribes fused into a broader structure of power and eventually came under the mandate of the emperor, personified as the “son of heaven.”—was based on tianxia.
+As such, the international system of East Asia, based on tianxia, was forged during the long period of the unification of China, through which diverse tribes fused into a broader power structure, and which eventually came under the mandate of the emperor personified as the “son of heaven.”
 But rather than being a divine mandate superior to the human condition, the mandate of the “son of heaven” possessed a civil responsibility in maintaining harmony between its subjects, including those who later came under its mantle.
 From the Ming dynasty until the First Opium War, the Chinese tributary system created political stability in the region.

 During the Ming dynasty, Confucianism spread to Korea and Vietnam.
 In Japan, Confucian classical literature became a fundamental part of the education of the nobility and the elite.
 These countries thus became part of the tributary system which came to constitute the international system of the region.

 China, as such, became the hegemon of East Asia during the tributary system, and its hegemony via tianxia was not so different from hegemony in the West’s own conception, as in both cases the question of power, both cultural and material, remains crucial.
 However, Chinese hegemony was distinct in that it possessed a higher degree of a moral character than Western hegemony.
-China was a peaceful hegemon for nearly six centuries before the Opium Wars, primarily because due to Confucian ideas of obligation and responsibility, originating in the relationship between a father and son, which extended to the regional system.
+China was a peaceful hegemon for nearly six centuries before the Opium Wars, primarily due to Confucian ideas of obligation and responsibility, based on the relationship between a father and son, and which were applied to the regional system.
 This helped to create a positive image of the Chinese emperor, both inside and outside China.

 China regulated the regional system and assured the functioning of all commercial activities by allocating privileges to its actors according to the degree of cultural assimilation that they demonstrated.
 Korea, Vietnam, and the Ryukyu kingdom were the tributary states that showed the highest degree of cultural assimilation and were therefore given more privileges, including more tributary missions.
 This was a system meant to differentiate between the “barbarian” and the “civilized” according to the assimilation of Chinese culture.